retooth2/xenharmlib/doc/quickstart.rst

 relation at the same time, because the union operation would not be well defined.

-However on *certain* set operations we can define the option to use the :code:`is_notated_same` relation.
-For :code:`intersection` we can define that same-sounding, but differently notated notes should not be part of the intersection.
+However, on *certain* set operations, we can define the option to use the :code:`is_notated_same` relation.
+For :code:`intersection`, we can define that same-sounding, but differently notated notes should not be part of the intersection.
 For :code:`difference` we can define that such notes will not be removed from the first scale.
-In the same way we can define the relationships :code:`is_disjoint`, :code:`is_subset` and :code:`is_superset`.
+In the same way, we can define the relationships :code:`is_disjoint`, :code:`is_subset`, and :code:`is_superset`.

-These more stricter variants of the set operations are called:
+These stricter variants of the set operations are called:

 * :meth:`~xenharmlib.core.note_scale.NoteScale.note_intersection`
 * :meth:`~xenharmlib.core.note_scale.NoteScale.note_difference`